DonalChilde/cookiecutter-python-base/{{ cookiecutter.project_name}}/README.md

 Contributions are very welcome.
 To learn more, see the [Contributor Guide].

-## Usage

-Please see the [Command-line Reference] for details.

-## Contributing

-Contributions are very welcome.
-To learn more, see the [Contributor Guide].

 ## License

 Distributed under the terms of the [MIT license][license],